When and Where is Firefly

 - All fires must be out and cold by noon on Sunday as that is when the event ends.

 Fire spinning and performances involving fire are welcome at Firefly!
 Fire spinning should happen in an adequate clearing, and only at approved spinning areas.
-If you spin, please make sure you are familiar with these fire safety guidelines, and contact fire (at) fireflyartscollective (dot) org.
+If you spin, please make sure you are familiar with these fire safety guidelines, and contact email@example.com

 Please do not interfere with spinners… give them space to perform.

-If you wish to be a part of the Fire Conclave before the BUG Burn there will be two brief fire safety meetings held during the event at 5 pm on Thursday and Friday in the main field.
-Anyone wishing to perform with fire as part of the fire conclave prior to the burning of the BUG (Friday night) must attend a fire safety meeting, and check-in with the fire safety core.
+If you wish to be a part of the Fire Conclave before the BUG Burn there will be two brief fire safety meetings held during the event.
+Love & Lion’s Den: Thursday, 12-1pm and Diode: Friday 1-2pm.
+Anyone wishing to perform with fire as part of the fire conclave prior to the burning of the BUG (Friday night) must attend one of these fire safety meetings, and check-in with the Fire Core.
 We are also looking for a few volunteers to be fire safeties during the burns.
 All are welcome, no previous experience required.

 If you plan to sleep, there is ample room to pitch a tent and camp out.
 Please do not camp in the main field.
 Depending on where you choose to camp, you may be a 5-15 minute walk from the main clearings and road.
 You must bring your own tent and sleeping bag.
 If for some reason you are unable to camp (e.g. health reasons), please email info (at) fireflyartscollective (dot) org so other arrangements can be made.
 Sleeping in your car/RV/VW is not permitted — the parking lot is only for parking vehicles.